What is the Best Siding For My Home in Dallas-Fort Worth Texas?

 • Install optional radiant barrier for added thermal efficiency.

-With a variety of great siding options in the marketplace.
+With many great siding options in the marketplace.
 ProTex Remodeling has partnered with what are the very best siding manufacturer’s.
 These are not the cheapest options.
-But, these are some of the best values in the siding industry.
+However, these are some of the best values in the siding industry.
 Our goal is to complete your siding project with the best materials possible.
 When done right, you should never have to spend money on siding your house again.

 • CraneBoard Solid-Core laminated vinyl siding.
-This is the best vinyl siding on the market.
+This is one of the best vinyl siding on the market.
+Virtually maintenance free and a Limited Lifetime Warranty including Hail Damage.
+This is the last siding you will ever have to buy.

-• Diamond-Kote engineered wood siding.
+• Diamond-Kote Stack-Lap engineered wood siding.
 This is a Pre Finished engineered wood siding with a 50 year warranty and 30 year no fade warranty on the finish.
+Plus, a 5 year labor warranty on the installation.

 • When combined with Progressive Foam drop in insulation.
 Market Square has solid performance in any weather.

-I can not stress enough how important it is to get a qualified installer.
-When installing your new siding.
-They must know what they are doing and follow manufacturers best practices.
-Remember, labor is often subcontracted.
+I can not stress enough the importance of using a qualified siding installer for your new siding project.
+The installers must know what they are doing and follow manufacturers best practices so warranties are not voided.
+Remember, labor is often subcontracted and manufacturer’s often use improper installation to avoid warranty claims.
 You only have one chance to get this done right.
 The company that you choose may have nothing to do with the quality of installer that shows up at your home.
 Here are some tips on a quality installation.

 • Install proper flashing and maintain proper clearances.
 Refer to the siding manufacturer’s specifications.